-My birthmother, Betty Snyder, and my sister, Deborah Kay Price.
+My birthmother, Betty Snyder, and my sister, Debra Kay Price.
 This was the last photograph taken of her before she disappeared.

 Is there any evidence that my sister was even born in that hospital?